fChristenson/My-life-as-a-programmer/README.md

 > If the average programmer is writing less than 50 lines of code per day, what does the rest of their work day consist of?

+> If Python "doesn't scale", why is Quora built on it?

+> What does it mean when a programming language is "faster" than another?

+> Why do most developers say that Python should not be used to build mission-critical software systems?

+> How do I stop somebody from viewing the source code of JavaScript?

+> In coding, if something has a simple solution, would you take a more complex solution to make it slightly more readable, or would you rather keep the simple simple?

+> If programming is developed by humans, then why don't they make it easier?

+> What can male programmers do to foster a computing community that doesn't scare women away?

+> As a programmer what's the biggest mic drop you've experienced when arguing with a colleague?

+> How do you know that you've reached expert level at some programming language?

+> As a programmer, what's the dumbest thing someone asked you?

+> A senior software engineer told me that functions should be no longer than 5 lines, but I think it's unreadable and creates a bunch of spaghetti code when you break everything down like that, who is right?

+> How do software companies overcome the fact that source code is visible to everyone when they use JavaScript as the front-end language?

 ## Pending tutorials

 >  I am really struggling with jest enzyme(best practices) , specially when I need to test redux components and sagas, can you please make a series on this?